etendosoftware/docs/docs/user-guide/etendo-copilot/getting-started.md

 - *App Type:* Langchain Agent or Open AI Assistant

 *Open AI Assistant*
-    These applications harness OpenAI technology to offer assistance in a variety of tasks, from natural language processing to complex calculations.
+    These applications leverage OpenAI technology to provide assistance with a variety of tasks, from natural language processing to complex calculations.
+The assistants are able to train themselves with their own knowledge base and customized instructions.

 *Langchain Agent*
-    These applications can perform specific tasks in natural language and provide contextualized responses, allowing the implementation of multiple AI models, use of a proprietary vector database and internal memory management.
+    These applications can perform specific tasks in natural language and provide contextualized responses, enabling the implementation of multiple AI models, the use of a proprietary vector database and internal memory management.
+As well as the use of tools developed to solve specific problems.
+Some examples of these tools are XML Translation Tool, DB Query Tool, etc.

 In case of defining an `Open AI Assistant` type app, the following fields will be enabled: